geonetwork/core-doc-sources/eng/developer/source/xml_services/metadata_xml_versioning.rst

 Response
 ````````

-The response contains the identifier of the metadata for which versioning has been enabled.
+Successful response (HTTP status code 200) contains the identifier of the metadata for which versioning has been enabled.

 Example::